nespinoza/mc-spam/README.md

         vturb:          Microturbulent velocity of the host star (in km/s).

-These parameters can be either be estimated with the associated uncertainties, fixed or obtained through an MCMC chain.
-If you have any data for your system that was estimated by previous works, you must input it under the "estimated_parameters" folder; the "planet_data.dat" stores the parameters of the transit, while "star_data.dat" stores the parameters of the host star (note that the names of both systems must match).
+These parameters can be either estimated, in which case you need the associated uncertainties, fixed or obtained through an MCMC chain.
+If you have any data for your system that was estimated by previous works (or from you and for which you do not have an MCMC chain), you must input it under the "estimated_parameters" folder; the "planet_data.dat" stores the parameters of the transit, while "star_data.dat" stores the parameters of the host star (note that the names of both systems must match; see the files for example inputs).
 If a parameter is fixed by some reason, fix their upper and lower errors to zero.

 If you want to use an MCMC chain for a given parameter, input any value for that parameter in the above mentioned files and modify the "get_mcspam_vals.py" file in order to input